Skip to main content

 • 20th and 21st Century Literature in French, from former French colonies and the French-speaking world

-• Interests in West Africa and North Africa
+• Interests in West Africa, North Africa and Antilles

 • Post-colonial theory and analysis